Alan Davie: Biography

 Like Pollock, many of Davie's works were executed by standing above the painting, which was laid on the ground.
 He added layers of paint until sometimes the original painting had been covered over many times.
 Despite the speed at which he worked (he usually had several paintings on the go at once), however, he was adamant that his images are not pure abstraction, but all have significance as symbols.
 Championing the primitive, he saw the role of the artist as akin to that of the shaman, and remarked upon how disparate cultures have adopted common symbols in their visual languages.

 In addition to painting, whether on canvas or paper (he has stated that he prefers to work on paper), Davie produced several screenprints.
 He found a public for his work on the continent and in America some time before the British art public could reconcile itself to his mixture of ancient and newly invented symbols.
 In his lectures Davie stressed the importance of improvisation as his chosen method.
 His stance was that of an inspired soothsayer resisting the inroads of rational civilization.

 Musically, Davie also played piano, cello and bass clarinet.
 In the early 1970s his interest in free improvisation led to a close association with the percussionist Tony Oxley.
 His paintings have also inspired music by others, notably the bassist and composer Barry Guy.

 Davie designed the jacket for R.W.
 Feachem's book Prehistoric Scotland, published by Batsford in 1963.
 The design was based upon motifs found on Pictish symbol stones.
-He died aged 93 in Hertfordshire, England on 5 April 2014.

 On 29 October 1947, in Edinburgh, Davie married Janet Gaul, a potter, artist, and designer.
 Together they had one child, a daughter, Jane, born in 1949.
+He died aged 93 in Hertfordshire, England on 5 April 2014.